-For many, an approaching storm might represent an inconvenience -- a day when that afternoon at the dog park or the barbecue, camping trip or baseball game gets put on hold.
+For many, an approaching storm might be inconvenient -- a day when that afternoon at the dog park or the barbecue, camping trip or baseball game gets put on hold.

-And when the forecasts turn even direr amid threats of severe and potentially destructive weather, the stress levels can become overwhelming.
+And when the forecasts turn even direr amid threats of severe weather, the stress levels can become overwhelming.

-There is no way to keep the storms from coming, but there are ways to empower yourself through knowledge and preparation to help deal with the anxieties.
+There is no way to keep the severe weather from coming, but there are ways to empower yourself through knowledge and preparation to help deal with the anxieties.

 "It can be helpful to think about what exactly it is about severe weather or storms that make you afraid, stressed or nervous," said meteorologists with the National Weather Service office in Norman, Oklahoma.
 "Knowing what it is that makes you stressed or anxious can help you find ways to deal with that stress and anxiety."